Class 3 - Mrs Guest

 Reading in Class 3

-All children are taught to read and spell using the Letters and Sounds phonics programme.
+All children are taught to read and spell using the Red Rose Phonics Phonics programme.
 It aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
-It sets out a detailed and systematic programme for teaching phonic skills to children.
+It sets out a detailed and systematic programme for teaching phonic skills to children following the Red Rose Phonics Scheme.
 The children will progress through the phases below.

 Phonic Knowledge and Skills